flo90/ESP32-NECIR/README.md

 After including necir.h (#include <necir.h>) just initialize the library by calling necir_init().

 To use this library productively, reimplement the function necir_callback(...) somewhere.
-The included function is defined as 'weak' so that the reimplementation is prefered over it during linking.
+The included function is defined as 'weak' so that the reimplementation is preferred over it during linking.

 ## Configuration
 The library is configurable through 'make menuconfig', it povides the following configuration options: